Plants by mail order since 1984 - over 4,100 plants online today!

 1.5 to 2 Litre

-Spring according to the Met Office is defined as March 1st - May 31st.
-Therefore late spring is mid-April onwards.
+Spring according to the Met office is defined as March 1st - May 31st.
+Therefore early spring is early March to mid-April.
 This is not a guaranteed date but an estimate and subject to availability.

 Notify me when this plant is available to order